stacks-network/docs/_develop/zero_to_dapp_3.md

 </p>
 </div>

-### Get and put user data to a GAIA Hub
+### Get and put user data to a Gaia Hub

-GAIA is the Blockstack data storage hub (https://hub.blockstack.org).
+Gaia is the Blockstack data storage hub (https://hub.blockstack.org).
 Once a user authenticates, the application can get and put application data in the user's storage.
-After a user signs in, the `SignedIn.js` code checks the user's GAIA profile by running the `loadMe()` method.
+After a user signs in, the `SignedIn.js` code checks the user's Gaia profile by running the `loadMe()` method.

 ```js